 About This Week’s Prompt: This week I am attending a class with my husband, James that is taught by fabulous teachers about the chemistry of Hydrosols in Spokane, Washington.
 James is the master distiller in our home and runs Copperstills.com.

-James has been doing the distillation demonstrations for my Hydrosols for Health class this summer.
-He will also be doing a distillation demonstration at the Mother Earth event on September 16 in Seven Springs, Pennsylvania.
+James and I will be doing a distillation demonstration at the Mother Earth event on September 16 in Seven Springs, Pennsylvania.
 I will be presenting a session on hydrosols as well.
 If you are going to be there, please stop by and say hello.
 We’d love to meet you!

 Speaking of hydrosols, I thought this week’s What’s in the Mix? blending prompt could be about hydrosols and how to store them.
 How do you store your hydrosols?